BIMORPH NODES V2.2 ADDS HOLISTIC SUPPORT FOR LINKED-ELEMENT CLASH DETECTION WITH NEW LINK-ELEMENT NODES

 There are some limitations with certain nodes in Dynamo’s Revit library that will not recognise LinkElements.
 For example, LinkElement Room’s are not compatible with the OOTB Room nodes, such as Room.Number.
 To resolve these issues, use the LinkElement.Element node to extract the wrapped Revit element (i.e. the Dynamo Revit Element) stored in the LinkElement and pass it into any nodes that are affected by this problem:

 One drawback of extracting the Element is the loss of properties provided by the LinkElement.
-It means that any operations, such as geometry extraction, revert back to the linked elements center-to-center location.
+It means that any operations, such as geometry extraction, revert back to the linked elements origin-to-origin location.
 To manually resolve this issue, use the OOTB Geometry.Translate node and input the corresponding LinkElements TotalTransform as the ‘context coordinate system’.
 The ‘from coordinate system’ is always Identity:

 HOLISTIC SUPPORT FOR LINKED-ELEMENT CLASH DETECTION